-What you do next depends entirely on what your goal.
-If you’re checking for name availability and your name is free in Florida, you can proceed to reserve it and use it on your Articles of Organization.
+What you do next depends entirely on what your goal is.
+If you’re checking for name availability and your name is free in Florida, you can proceed to use it on your Articles of Organization.

 Florida does not offer an option for reserving a business name.
 The only way to lock in your name is to use it when filing your Articles of Organization or Application for Authorization.